rolling-sagas/rs-doc/darkest_dungeon_2/README.md

 Player can maximize their attack by exploiting its weakness, alter its position to back ranks so it deals less damage, or even prioritize it and attempt to take it down ASAP.

 I would also like to put an emphasis on the skill "Brine Bucket", for it may also add "Barnacle Token", dealing damage if the player's characters move among the ranks.
 It also takes up 2 ranks/positions due to his size, a very simple and **intuitive** way of saying "he's dangerous".

+### Waves

+Some battle encounters will come in multiple waves.
+Meaning once a group of enemies have been annihilated, a new group of enemies will take their place.

 ## Combat Flow